David-Estevez/David-Estevez.github.io/theme-setup/index.md

 To add additional links in the drop down menu edit `_data/navigation.yml`.
 Use the following format to set the URL and title for as many links as you'd like. *External links will open in a new window.*

 {% highlight yaml %}
-- title: Portfolio
+- title: projects
-  url: /portfolio/
+  url: /projects/

 - title: Made Mistakes
   url: http://mademistakes.com